 Learn from experienced professionals

-To ensure that you've got the skills and confidence you need to become an expert in your field, you'll do three clinical internships as part of the program.
+To ensure that you've got the skills and confidence you need to become an expert in your field, you'll do three day-time clinical internships as part of the program.
 These internships are typically in hospitals or health care settings such as physicians' offices or diagnostic laboratories.
 Get hands-on experience plus the chance to connect with practitioners in your field.

 Clubs and Organizations